 Where do classes meet?

-Most continuing education classes meet at one of our campus locations: White Bear Lake East Campus, West Campus or the Afton Transportation Training Center.
+Most continuing education classes meet at one of our campus locations: White Bear Lake East Campus or West Campus.
 Some classes meet at off-campus locations in and around the Twin Cities area.
 Class locations and directions will be noted in the course description and on your confirmation.

 Do continuing education classes qualify for financial aid?